bkojusner/WriteUps/TAMU2019/RSAaaay.md

 **Challenge Category:** Crypto</br>
 **Challenge Points:** 354</br>
 **Solve:** </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We are given (2531257, 43) and I immediately assume it is (n, e), especially since the challenge is named after RSA.
-We are already given n, e, and c which means all we would need to do is get d in order to have everything needed to decrypt the cipher text.
+We are already given n, e, and c which means all we would need to do is get d in order to have everything needed to decrypt the cipher text.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First step to getting d is getting the totient.
-After factoring n on https://www.alpertron.com.ar/ECM.HTM we were able to know that Euler’s totient is 2525776.
+After factoring n on https://www.alpertron.com.ar/ECM.HTM we were able to know that Euler’s totient is 2525776.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After this, we need the modular multiplicative inverse.
-We found some python code to do this on stack overflow, and after plugging in e and the totient m on this python script we were able to get d as 58739.
+We found some python code to do this on stack overflow, and after plugging in e and the totient m on this python script we were able to get d as 58739.</br>

 ```python
 def egcd(a, b):
     if a == 0: